pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-statement-python-switch
 ----------------------------------
 Send statement at point to Python interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-statement-python-noswitch
 ------------------------------------
 Send statement at point to Python interpreter.

-Keep current buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-statement-python-dedicated
 -------------------------------------
-Send statement at point to Python unique interpreter.
+Send statement at point to Python interpreter.

 py-execute-statement-python-dedicated-switch
 --------------------------------------------
-Send statement at point to Python unique interpreter and switch to result.
+Send statement at point to Python interpreter.

 py-execute-statement-ipython
 ----------------------------